Chelsea Manning: U.S. Senate candidacy

 In May, Manning told the Associated Press that she did not, in fact, consider herself a Democrat, but wanted to shake up establishment Democrats who were "caving in" to President Trump.
 The AP noted that, despite having raised $72,000 during the first quarter (compared to the incumbent's $336,000), "The candidate has barely made an effort at tapping sources of grassroots enthusiasm outside of activism circles.
 And it's easy to find progressive Democrats who feel her candidacy is just a vehicle to boost her profile."
 Manning said she would not run as an independent should her primary bid fail.

-On June 26, 2018, Manning finished second among eight Democrats vying for their party's U.S. Senate nomination in Maryland's primary election.
+On June 26, 2018, Manning finished second among eight Democrats vying for their party's US Senate nomination in Maryland's primary election.
 Manning received 5.8% of the votes.
 Incumbent Ben Cardin won renomination with 80.4% of the votes cast.

 Shortly after the polls closed, Manning posted a statement on her campaign website.
 "Over the past several months," she wrote, "it has become clear that my experiences have taken an enormous toll on my physical and emotional health.
 I stepped back from campaigning to prioritize my own well-being."
-She thanked "the more than one thousand individual donors who generously contributed to our campaign," and "our team of hundreds of volunteers."
-But, she added, "after spending hours and hours knocking on doors and making phone calls, I'm convinced that the change people truly need goes beyond what our corrupt two-party system is willing to offer."
+She thanked "the more than one thousand individual donors who generously contributed to our campaign", and "our team of hundreds of volunteers".
+But, she added, "after spending hours and hours knocking on doors and making phone calls, I'm convinced that the change people truly need goes beyond what our corrupt two-party system is willing to offer".